caacree/me-site/_posts/2015-8-26-Kaggle-Competition.md

 title: Lessons from a Kaggle Competition
 ---

-I'm currently in the final days of the [Liberty Mutual Group: Property Inspection Prediction](https://www.kaggle.com/c/liberty-mutual-group-property-inspection-prediction) competition on Kaggle, and it seems a good time to reflect on some of takeaways from my initial foray into the world of competitive data analysis.
+I'm currently in the final week of the [Liberty Mutual Group: Property Inspection Prediction](https://www.kaggle.com/c/liberty-mutual-group-property-inspection-prediction) competition on Kaggle, and it seems a good time to reflect on some of takeaways from my initial foray into the world of competitive data analysis.

 Before diving in, I'll mention that I used Python 3 throughout my work, though R seems to work fine for many people as well.
 In the competition forums, nearly everyone seems to use one of the two.